 You gain two points in charisma, and two other ability scores of your choosing gain one point each.

 Half-elves reach adulthood at around age 20, maturing at the same rate as humans.
 They frequently live longer than 180 years, which is a lot longer than humans.

 Half-elves are between 5 and 6 feet tall, making them roughly the same size as humans.
 You are a medium size.

 You move at a 30-foot-per-second base pace.

 You have superior vision in low light thanks to your elf blood.
 Within 60 feet of you, you can see in low light as if it were bright, and in complete darkness as if it were low light.
-Grayscale shades can only be seen in the dark
+You can see Grayscale shades in the dark.

 Family of Fey: